Toasts are popup banners that contain a label and sometimes a button. They are always transient and user dismissible.

 When to Use¶

-Toasts can be used to show messages and actions in the context of using an application.
+Toasts can be used to show messages and actions in the context of using an app.
 Typically they are shown in response to a user action.
 One common use for toasts is to show an undo button after a destructive action.

 Each toast should have a short and simple title.